Categories Electrical

 • Timber or timber-look blades – Quieter and great for bedrooms or living areas

-• Plastic blades – Lightweight and moisture-resistant, ideal for bathrooms or outdoor alfresco zones
+• Plastic blades – Lightweight and moisture-resistant, ideal for outdoor alfresco areas

 Fan control options